2019 NHL Heritage Classic: Entertainment

 The Hunter Brothers sang the national anthem, The Sheepdogs performed during the first intermission, and Jess Moskaluke sang during the second intermission.

 Television

 This game aired as the late 10 p.m.
 EDT (8 p.m. local time) game on Hockey Night in Canada.
 In the U.S., NBCSN simulcast the HNIC feed; it was the second game of a rare Saturday night doubleheader on NBCSN that followed a 2019 Stanley Cup Finals rematch between the St. Louis Blues and the Boston Bruins.
 This would be the last Heritage Classic that NBCSN would air, as NBC later lost the NHL media rights to ESPN/ABC and TNT Sports before the 2021-22 season.
 TNT picked up the Heritage Classic as part of their package.
+This is also the last NHL outdoor game to be broadcast on CBC, as all subsequent Heritage Classics and any outdoor game involving a Canadian team would be produced and broadcast exclusively on Sportsnet.
+In 2026, CBC declined to renew its sublicensing deal with Sportsnet for Hockey Night in Canada.

 Festivities

 The Western Hockey League's Regina Pats (who play at nearby Brandt Centre) hosted a "Prairie Classic" outdoor game against the Calgary Hitmen on October 27.
 Calgary won the game 5-4 in overtime.